stemformulas/stemformulas.github.io/content/formulas/bernoullis-principle/index.md

 summary: "The relation between various sources of pressure in a fluid."
 tags: ["physics", "fluid mechanics"]
 date: 2024-02-07
-latex:  P + \frac{1}{2} \rho v^2 + \rho g h = const
+latex:  P + \frac{1}{2} \rho v^2 + \rho g h = \text{const}
 ---

 {{< katex >}}

-The formula for Bernoulli's Principle (also known as Bernoulli's Equation) states that for two points along the streamline of an incompressible, inviscid, steady-flow fluid, the sum of the pressure, kinetic energy per unit volume, and potential energy per unit volume remains constant:
+The formula for Bernoulli's Principle (also known as Bernoulli's Equation) states that for two points along the streamline of an incompressible, inviscid, steady-flow fluid, the sum of the pressure, kinetic energy per unit volume, and potential energy per unit volume remains constant.
+It has the following forms:

 ## Pressure Form